Isaac Albéniz: Early works

 Albéniz's early works were mostly "salon style" music.
-Albéniz's first published composition, Marcha Militar, appeared in 1868.
+His first published composition, Marcha Militar, appeared in 1868.
 A number of works written before this are now lost.
 He continued composing in traditional styles ranging from Jean-Philippe Rameau, Johann Sebastian Bach, Ludwig van Beethoven, Frédéric Chopin and Franz Liszt until the mid-1880s.
 He also wrote at least five zarzuelas, of which all but two are now lost.

 Perhaps the best source on the works is Albéniz himself.
 He is quoted as commenting on his earlier period works as:There are among them a few things that are not completely worthless.
 The music is a bit infantile, plain, spirited; but in the end, the people, our Spanish people, are something of all that.
 I believe that the people are right when they continue to be moved by Córdoba, Mallorca, by the copla of the Sevillanas, by the Serenata, and Granada.
 In all of them I now note that there is less musical science, less of the grand idea, but more colour, sunlight, flavour of olives.
 That music of youth, with its little sins and absurdities that almost point out the sentimental affectation ... appears to me like the carvings in the Alhambra, those peculiar arabesques that say nothing with their turns and shapes, but which are like the air, like the sun, like the blackbirds or like the nightingales of its gardens.
 They are more valuable than all else of Moorish Spain, which though we may not like it, is the true Spain.